SlothBorg/Dungeon23/Level 1/Room 4.md

 It is possible, through the use of the right ritual and proper sacrifice to use this basin to commune relatively peacefully with the ghosts tied to this place.

-#### Inhabitant

-If disturbed there is a fair chance that the corpses hung upon the walls, contain a ghost or some remnant of their former self.

-Perhaps enough intelligence still lingers for them to be dealt with?

-#### Faction
+#### Faction & Inhabitant

 * A **sect of necromancers** has recently come to study this place.
 * An **aged soothsayer**, has long come to this place on the **night of the dark moon** to converse with the spirits that cling to this place.
+* If disturbed there is a fair chance that the corpses hung upon the walls, contain a ghost or some remnant of their former self.

+  Perhaps enough intelligence still lingers for them to be dealt with?

 #### Rumor & Local Lore